isomerpages/csc-corp/pages/faq.md

 <p>CSC’s decision on the waiver is final, and no further appeals will be considered.
 More information on the No-show process is linked&nbsp;
 <a target="_blank" href="https://go.gov.sg/no-show-appeal">here</a>.</p>

-<p><strong>For in-person programmes that are not milestone programmes, officers will still need to take their attendance by scanning their NRICs at any kiosk found on levels 1 to 5, until the next launch phase in 2 January 2024 for all programmes.</strong></p>

 <p class="mini-header">Where to get assistance</p>